William Barnes Jr.: Later career

 In a July 1914 editorial, Roosevelt accused Barnes of being a corrupt party boss who conspired with Charles Francis Murphy, the leader of the Democratic Tammany Hall organization, to block progressive reforms in New York.
 In response, Barnes sued Roosevelt for libel.
-Roosevelt argued that he was not liable because the charges he made were true, and the 1915 trial with a verdict in Roosevelt's favor.
+Roosevelt argued that he was not liable because the charges he made were true, and the 1915 trial ended with a verdict in Roosevelt's favor.

 For several years after the trial, Barnes lived in New York City while maintaining his voting residence in Albany, and he began to be opposed within the city and county Republican Parties.
 In his later years, his conservatism manifested itself as opposition to the selection of nominees for office by direct primary election, women's suffrage, and organized labor.
 In 1921, the Democratic organization led by Daniel P. O'Connell nominated William Stormont Hackett for mayor.
 Hackett won the election, defeating Republican William Van Rensselaer Erving, a Barnes loyalist who had served as the city's public safety commissioner and won the Republican nomination by defeating an anti-Barnes insurgency.
 Hackett's win ended Barnes' dominance over Albany city and county politics and ushered in more than 50 years of control by O'Connell's organization.